TomHurford/TeamTeam-BookingApp/INSTALLATION.md

     $ npx prisma migrate reset
     $ npx jest
     $ # These may take some time to run.
-    $ # On the first test, tests may fail due to database reasons.
-If this occurs run the commands below again:
-    $ npx prisma migrate reset
-    $ npx jest
     ```

 3. Run the tests (frontend)